trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tomas-Bambas:-Improve-the-plotting-module.md

 Week 7-8: Implementation of matplotlib backend module

-Anyway I would like to start coding/design before first coding week.
+Anyway I would like to start coding/design before the first coding week.

 Future
 ------